Cocoom/Cocoom.github.io/docs/advanced/overview.md

 You'll find here information about

 - the trust you can put into Cocoom
-- how you can project to include Cocoom in your own softwares ecosystem.
+- how you can plan to include Cocoom in your own softwares ecosystem.

 **👨‍💻 Requirements**